webgriffe/module-extended-toolbar/README.md

 To Do
 -----

-* Add more specific show/hide options for every single toolbar component
+* Add more specific show/hide options for every single toolbar component.

 Credits
 -------